frogologist/frogologist.github.io/about.md

 The irony of a database-driven CMS is that the content takes a back seat to fidding about with the platform.
 Clumsy text editors are par for the course.

-Jekyll, GitHub, and Markdown allow me to focus on writing and make it easy to roll back mistakes.
+Jekyll, GitHub, and Markdown allow me to focus on writing, satisfy my craving for a bit of coding, and make it easy to roll back mistakes.